 In 2006, Rachel decided it was time for a change in her life, and she purusued a career in something she loved: travel.
 Rachel spent the next 5 years helping clients to plan travel experiences throughout Latin America from Costa Rica to Chile.
 Rachel remembers her first trip to Central America or more specifically Costa Rica.
 It did not take long for her to be totally hooked by the lush landscapes and incredible biodiversity of this small mountainous nation.
 Chile was her next big trip and she was blown away by the natural beauty of the Atacama Desert and the spirituality and mystery of Easter Island.
 After each new destination, Peru, Argentina, Panama and Colombia, her love of and passion for the region only grew.
 In 2011, the company that she was working for moved and Rachel grasped the opportunity to take a brief hiatus from planning travel deciding to do some traveling just for herself.
 She spent some time in Guatemala and Colombia, brushing up on her Spanish before returning home to start a new adventure.
 Her passion for travel and Latin America never really left and when a colleague asked her about planning a honeymoon to Peru, Rachel jumped at the chance spending the next 30 minutes sharing her knowledge.
 It was a pivotal moment!
 Rachel knew almost instantaneously that she had to return to what she loved and started working at Audley.

-Start planning your trip to South America with Rachel by calling
+Start planning your trip to South America with Rachel

 I'll never forget when…